opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 + this works very well
 - leads to a lot of tracked patches because they get "collected"

+== Current commit

+Added Proto-Objects
+def: Proto-objects are "clusters" (of patches) which show a similar behaviour, shape, color, etc.
+Can be used by higher level reasoning processes to compose objects out of proto-objects.

+Problem:
+    The ball currently leaves a trail of not moving inactive proto-objects!

 == TODO
+    * merge tracked patches if they are the same
     * forgetting of very old SDR's in the SDR database - we can retain a few 100's to a few 1000's of SDR's easiliy

-TODO
-    * merge tracked patches if they are the same